tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 ```

-### Instaliing Jenkins in our machine where we also istalled Ansible before.
+### Installing Jenkins in our machine where we also istalled Ansible before.

 - **STEP 3** To install jenkins run below commands in your machine.